thetolkienblackguy/EntraIdManagement/Confirm-BreakGlassConditionalAccessExclusions/Readme.md

 ## Overview

-Roughly two years ago, one of my clients encountered a critical situation where a Conditional Access Policy (CAP) was created that blocked every user from accessing Entra ID, with the exception of some printer mailboxes.
-They called me on a Saturday, and thankfully, I had an app registration that I could use to add an admin to the CAP's exclusion group.
+This PowerShell script is designed to monitor and verify the exclusion of break glass (BG) accounts from Conditional Access Policies (CAPs) in Microsoft Entra ID (formerly Azure AD).
+It addresses situations where BG accounts might inadvertently be included in restrictive policies, potentially blocking emergency access when it's most needed.

-Ever since that incident, I've been adamant about working with my clients to create break glass (BG) accounts, following Microsoft's best practices as closely as possible: [Security emergency access accounts in Azure AD](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access).
+Microsoft's guidance on break glasss (emergency access accounts) is available at [Security emergency access accounts in Azure AD](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/security-emergency-access).

-One crucial aspect of BG accounts is that they should be excluded from CAPs wherever possible.
-While this may seem straightforward, in environments with multiple administrators, I often see CAPs being created without excluding the BG accounts.
-To address this, I've developed a simple solution: this PowerShell script.

 ## Features

-- Checks if specified break glass accounts are excluded from all Conditional Access Policies
+- Checks if specified break glass accounts are excluded from all Conditional Access Policies by checking if the account is excluded individually, as part of a group, or as part of a nested group
 - Generates a report of policies where BG accounts are not excluded
 - Optionally sends an email report with findings
 - Supports multiple authentication methods: